puppetlabs/pupperware/README-windows.md

 [Environment]::SetEnvironmentVariable("Path", "${Env:Path};${Env:ProgramFiles}\docker", [EnvironmentVariableTarget]::Machine)
 ```

+**Warning** - On Windows 10, the required LCOW virtal machine files may not exist, and the currently available download ([4.14.29](https://github.com/linuxkit/lcow/releases/tag/4.14.29-0aea33bc)) is too out of date.
+The LCOW files need to be built as per the instructions in this README.

 ### Building the LCOW virtual machine

 To run Linux containers with LCOW requires a lightweight VM image that runs under Hyper-V. At this time, the